Erebia: Taxonomy and systematics

 The genus Erebia was erected by Johan Wilhelm Dalman in 1816.
 As type species, the Arran brown—described as Papilio ligea by Carl Linnaeus in 1758—was chosen.
 This is a very complex genus with over 1300 taxa, but a massive proportion of these are junior synonyms.
 Some of the available names are listed by Vladimir Lukhtanov.
 A fully comprehensive taxonomic checklist (i.e., without discussing synonymy and relationships) was published in 2008.

 Only three years after the genus' inception, the known species were reviewed by Jacob Hübner.
 He established no less than five new genera for a fraction of what would eventually be named as "species" of Erebia.
 But things hardly improved as more and more of the diversity of these butterflies came to note.
 In Europe, a large number of Erebia taxa was described from the Alps.
 In the 19th and early 20th century the Alps were a popular destination for butterfly collectors and specimens of Alpine butterflies were very profitable for dealers.
 The dealers, mostly German, not only sold specimens, but were entomologists, entomological book dealers, entomological authors and publishers.
 Examples are Fritz Rühl, Alexander Heyne, Otto Staudinger, Andreas and Otto Bang-Haas and, in Paris, Achille and Émile Deyrolle.

 This, together with the then-popular, even obsessive study of variation by entomologists – examples are James William Tutt, George Wheeler, Felix Bryk and Brisbane Charles Somerville Warren – led to very many names being applied to what may be or much more likely may not be biological species or subspecies.
 A further problem is the use of the term "variety".
 Authors of that time used this for an individual variant, a group of individuals morphologically but not otherwise related, seasonal forms, temperature-related forms, or geographic races; it was later usually taken to mean the last subspecies though this is often suspected to have been premature.

 Eventually, it became common to arrange supposed species and subspecies to "species groups" (not superspecies, but an informal phenetic arrangement) as pioneered by B.C.S.
 Warren, and attempt to resolve their true nature by and by.
 As molecular phylogenetic studies add to the available data, it is becoming clear that most "varieties" that have at least been commonly considered subspecies in the latter 20th century are indeed lineages distinct enough to warrant some formal degree of recognition.
 Another result of recent research is confirmation of the theory that this genus contains many glacial relict taxa, e.g., in the brassy ringlet group (E. tyndarus and similar species).

 The number of currently recognized Erebia species is given variously around 90-100, as developments happen so fast that it is hard for authors to remain up to date regarding the newest changes.

+Erebia, like some other genii of butterflies, has been known to consume blood.